 If a change of representative(s) is to be made, the FIA Communications Department must be notified as soon as possible.

-7. The representative(s) must produce the signed Accreditation Agreement which is emailed with the confirmation when collecting the credential at the first event.
+The representative(s) must produce the signed Accreditation Agreement which is emailed with the confirmation when collecting the credential.